- Briefing Room

 When complete, HCF will notify the FHWA division office official mailbox and submitter that the transfer is processed and the funds may be obligated to the projects.
 Once the division office is notified that a transfer has been processed, the division office should review and verify the accuracy of the transfer.
 If discrepancies are identified, the division office should promptly inform HCF.

-FHWA will facilitate the quarterly reporting required by the States in the Repurposing Provision.
-The FHWA HCF will consolidate the list of repurposed projects received during the quarter.
-The timeline for HCF to provide the quarterly list of projects to the FHWA division offices to then be provided to the States will be determined and communicated to the division offices and States at a later date.
+The FHWA will facilitate the annual reporting required by the States in the Repurposing Provision.
+The HCF will consolidate the list of repurposed projects received during the year.
+The timeline for HCF to provide the annual list of projects to the FHWA division offices to then be provided to the States will be determined and communicated to the division offices and States at a later date.

-The State will provide a letter to the FHWA division office confirming the list of projects and certifying that the earmarks were eligible for repurposing and the projects identified are within 100 miles of the earmark location within the State and will be obligated for eligible purposes as required in the Repurposing Provision.
-The State will attach the list of projects to the letter.
-The timeline the FHWA division office to provide the State’s certification to the “Repurposed Earmarks” mailbox will be determined and communicated to the division offices and States at a later date.
+The State should provide a letter to the FHWA division office confirming the list of projects and certifying that the earmarks were eligible for repurposing and the projects identified are within 25 miles of the earmark location within the State and will be obligated for eligible purposes as required in the Repurposing Provision.
+The State should attach the list of projects to the letter.
+The timeline for the FHWA division office to provide the State’s certification to the “Repurposed Earmarks” mailbox will be determined and communicated to the division offices and States at a later date.

-HCF will consolidate the reports for the required quarterly report to Congress.
+The HCF will consolidate the reports for the required annual report to Congress.

-The State will obligate the funds in FMIS for the eligible projects as identified on the modified transfer form.
-The State has until the end of FY 2020 to establish project agreements and make the obligations for earmarks repurposed in the 2017 process.
+The State should obligate the funds in FMIS for the eligible projects as identified on the modified transfer form.
+The State has until the end of FY 2026 to establish project agreements and make the obligations for earmarks repurposed in the 2023 process pursuant to the Repurposing Provisions.
 Note, this does not change the availability period for previously repurposed earmarks.
-The funds may not be used for other projects.
-The project title and description need to clearly reflect the purpose of the project as identified on the modified transfer form.
+The project title and description should clearly reflect the purpose of the project as identified on the modified transfer form.

 If transfers to Federal Lands or other agencies are desired, the repurpose transfer process should be followed first.
 Then, a request to transfer the repurposed funding to Federal Lands or another agency should be submitted following the normal process after the funds are repurposed.

-If an obligated project is completed and excess funds are deobligated, the unobligated funds may be used only on another project from the same earmark identified on the modified transfer request form submitted before September 12, 2017.
+If an obligated project is completed and excess funds are deobligated, the unobligated funds may be used only on another project identified on the modified transfer request form Once funds are repurposed for a specific project, the funds may not be changed to a different project that was not on the repurposing request.